alfathmuqoddas/bbc-clone/README.md

 BBC News Website Clone with Tailwind CSS (https://alfathmuqoddas.github.io/bbc-clone/)

 ## About This Project
 I'm making this apps as a practice to sharpen my skills in replicating the design wireframe.
-I also really like the UI/UX of the BBC Website which has this kind of tiles style UI.
+I also really like the UI/UX of the BBC Website which has this kind of tiles style UI and card style UI.
 This kind of UI involving lots of grid css and flexbox css.

 ## Technology Used
 For building this project I'am using HTML5, vanilla css for some specific styling, [TailwindCSS](https://tailwindcss.com) for majority styling, and [Lorem Picsum](https://picsum.photos/) for generating the photos in the website.